2 days cycling, 294km

 Each of these Pyrenean stages will provide an experience rich enough to make that day alone worth all your training and fundraising.

-Ever year our Pyrenees Loop (following the very same stages as the pros will ride a week later) gives us the perfect mix of charm and challenge and everything there is to love about cycling in the mountains.
+This Pyrenees Loop is the perfect mix of charm and challenge and everything there is to love about cycling in the mountains.

-For anyone who has yet to discover the Pyrenees, wait no longer and let us show you; we’ll organise everything so that you can take on this brilliant challenge and focus on the cycling joy.
+For anyone who has yet to discover the Pyrenees, wait no longer; we organise everything so that you can take on this brilliant challenge and focus on the cycling joy.

 Due end Jan